CodeForVegas/.github/profile/README.md

  along with .github.
 If not, see <http://www.gnu.org/licenses/>.
 -->

-# This Organization is Depracated
+# This Organization is Deprecated

 The original *Code for Vegas* brigade org transitioned to the *Code for Vegas Foundation* org here on GitHub.
 With the change of name of the Foundation to *Innovate for Vegas Foundation* the original GitHub org has been re-named, and this org exists moving forward to catch legacy references and searches and hopefully direct people to the right place.